Staffwerke/vm-babysitter/README.md

 The script will ask for authorization to proceed, and restoration will be performed automatically.
 If the domain already exists and it's currently running, it must be shut down before to proceed (and vm-restore can detect and do this automatically under your authorization.)

-At this moment, vm-restore only works with backups stored locally (read rsync section [below](#Rsync Mirror in a Directory Mounted Locally) for alternatives.)
+At this moment, vm-restore only works with backups stored locally (read advanced rsync section [below](#syncing-a-mirror-locally-mounted) for alternatives.)

 If the restoration scenario you face cannot be managed by vm-restore use [Virtnbdrestore](https://github.com/abbbi/virtnbdbackup/tree/master?tab=readme-ov-file#restore-examples) instead (included within the container), to perform a custom restoration of, e.g. image disk(s) on backup not matching with an existing target domain.